 RMB'000

 Derivative financial assets

-Closing balance at 31 December 2017

-Effect arising from initial application of IFRS 9 (Note 3) 2,726

-Opening balance at 1 January 2018 2,726
+At 1 January 2018 2,726

 Gain from changes in fair value 4,862

+At 31 December 2018 and 1 January 2019 7,588

+Gain from changes in fair value 41,839

-At 31 December 2018, at fair value 7,588
+At 31 December 2019, at fair value 49,427

 The Group and Tianrui Group, controlled by Mr. Li Liufa, a non-executive director of the Company, entered into an amended deed of non-competition undertaking in favor of the Company ("Amended Non-competition Deed").
-The details of the Amended Non-competition Deed are set out in the Company's circular dated 31 October 2014.
+The details of the Amended Non-competition Deed are set out in the Company's circular dated 31 October 2014 (the "Circular").
 Under the Amended Non-competition Deed, Tianrui Group was allowed to pursue the business which is or may be in competition, directly or indirectly, with the business of the Group (the "New Business Opportunity") subject to certain restrictions and an option in favor of the Company over the business subsequently developed by Tianrui Group.
 The Group is entitled to exercise the option at any time during the relevant restricted period as defined in the Amended Non-competition Deed (the "Restricted Period").